KDE/kde-builder/doc/README.md

   times go up.

-- Need help setting up environment variables to run your shiny new desktop? kdesrc-build offers a sample ~/.xsession setup (which is supported by many login managers), which can be used by enabling the `install-session-driver` option.
+- Need help setting up environment variables to run your shiny new desktop? kde-builder offers a sample ~/.xsession setup (which is supported by many login managers), which can be used by enabling the `install-session-driver` option.

-- For KDE-based modules, kdesrc-build can install a module and all of its dependencies, by using the `--include-dependencies` command line option.
+- For KDE-based modules, kde-builder can install a module and all of its dependencies, by using the `--include-dependencies` command line option.
   You can also use `--no-include-dependencies` if you just want to build a single module this time.

-- Use `--resume-from` (or `--resume-after`) to have kdesrc-build start the build from a later module than normal, and `--stop-before` (or `--stop-after`) to have kdesrc-build stop the build at an earlier module than normal.
+- Use `--resume-from` (or `--resume-after`) to have kde-builder start the build from a later module than normal, and `--stop-before` (or `--stop-after`) to have kde-builder stop the build at an earlier module than normal.

 - Use the `ignore-modules` option with your module sets if you want to build